oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

 The components of the two demos are similar as both of them contain the `consumer`, `processor` and `client` components.
 Here are the steps to run the Vision AI demo:

-1. Since the demos use the same resource on the Compute Instance, they cannot be run in parallel.
+1. Since the demos use the same resources on the Compute Instance, they cannot be run in parallel.
 Use the following commands to stop the running Language demo using your connected terminal:

     ```bash